 CGF Housing, Human Services, Health hsnondep@rva.gov

-CGF Education eva.colen@rva.gov
+CGF Children, Youth and Education eva.colen@rva.gov

-Quasi-Governmental Lauren Kirk – 646-7919
+Quasi-Governmental Lauren Kirk – (804) 646-7919

-Lauren.kirk@rva.gov

-Language Assistance Information Office of Immigrant and Refugee Engagement

-646-0145

-Askoma@richmondgov.com
+lauren.kirk@rva.gov

+Language Services (Interpretation/Translation) are available to all applicants upon request free of charge.
+Submit your request via email at hsnondep@rva.gov -

+askoire@rva.gov

-Deadline for Submission – Request for Funding Applications for City General Funds must be submitted no later than 4:00 p.m. on Friday, December 1, 2023.
+Deadline for Submission – Requests for Funding Applications for City General Funds must be submitted no later than 4:00 p.m. on Friday, December 1, 2023.
 Applicants should submit their Application electronically to the City of Richmond.
 Email submissions can be sent to: BudgetNDRequests@rva.gov.

 If you are unable to email your application, there will be a drop box available on the 1st floor of City Hall at 900 E. Broad Street, Richmond, VA 23219 from November 27th to December 1st, 8:00 AM to 4:00 PM.
 Please approach the security office on the 1st floor and they will instruct you.
 RFF’s received after the deadline will not be considered.